 What should I look for when buying an apartment?

-Almost one in three sold properties are apartments (NVM, 3rd quarter 2015).
+Almost one in three sold properties are apartments.
 In the big cities, this number is higher.
 For example, in Amsterdam four out of five homes that are sold are apartments.
 But what should you look out for when buying an apartment?

 Tip when buying a newly constructed apartment: